jackson-waschura/jackson-waschura.github.io/unpublished/2025-03-23-cocktails.md

 - 1 egg white
 - root beer

-Reverse Mime shake all ingredients (first with ice then without) and strain into collins glass with ice.
+Reverse Mime shake all ingredients (first with ice then no ice and add egg white) and strain into collins glass with ice.
 Top with root beer.